Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Application:

-Shake the bottle well before each use to ensure the zeolite powder mixes thoroughly and does not settle.
+Shake the bottle well before each use so that the Zeolite powder mixes well and does not settle.

-Lightly spray the zeolite mixture onto your dog's coat, especially on areas prone to itching or skin irritation.
+Lightly spray the zeolite mixture onto your dog's coat, especially on areas prone to itching or skin irritations.

 Gently massage this zeolite mixture into the fur and skin.

-This coat spray naturally conditions your dog's coat and supports the skin during shedding season.
+This fur spray naturally nourishes your dog's coat and supports the skin during shedding.
 It can be used regularly to keep the coat fresh, shiny, and healthy.

-TIP: We also add microorganisms to the coat spray.
-They neutralize odors and encourage less beneficial microorganisms to become supportive.
-And it works!
-For a quick fix: Simply add a shot of active microorganisms and half a teaspoon of zeolite to the spray bottle and spray.
+TIP: We also add microorganisms to the fur spray.
+They absorb odors and convince all not-so-favorable microorganisms to become supportive.
+And it works.
+For a quick fix: a splash of active microorganisms in the spray bottle, half a teaspoon of zeolite, and spray.

-Regular exercise and fresh air promote a dog's overall health and can support the shedding process.
+Regular exercise and fresh air promote the dog's overall health and can support shedding.
 A fit dog usually has a healthier coat.
-I know, that goes without saying.
+I know, that's already clear.

 6. Hydration